-These consolidated financial statements and the notes thereto present the Corporation's financial results of operations and financial position under International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") as at January 1, 2021.
+These consolidated financial statements and the notes thereto present the Corporation's financial results of operations and financial position under International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") as at January 1, 2022.
+They have been prepared in accordance with International Accounting Standard ("IAS") 34 " Financial Reporting" and accordingly these consolidated financial statements do not include all the necessary annual disclosures in accordance with IFRS.